Pacific Southwest, Region 9: Superfund

 Other Names: Rialto-Colton

-Construction of the first of two planned groundwater cleanup projects is scheduled to begin in early to mid 2015.
+Construction of the 1st of two planned groundwater cleanup projects is largely complete, with startup activities expected to continue into 2018..

 On this page